Real Answers by Experienced Professionals.

 Offshore Company Formation Strategies

-Here, you will see a list of several offshore strategies, their costs and benefits.
+Here, you will see a list of several offshore asset protection strategies, their costs and benefits.
 In addition, this section discusses essential aspects of offshore planning, including companies, offshore banking and trusts, how they are structured and why.
 More importantly, we can establish a corporate bank account for each company that you establish through our service.
 Furthermore, you can learn about offshore banking here.

 First, many offshore jurisdictions have extraordinarily advantageous legal systems for those seeking asset protection and financial privacy.
 Consider these offshore company formation benefits and facts.
 Notably, the US has 4.4% of the world’s population, yet 70% of the world’s lawyers and 96% of the world’s lawsuits.
 Moreover, unlike other countries in the world, we do not have a loser pays legal system.
 On the contrary, in other countries the loser of a lawsuit has to pay both his attorney fees and his opponents.
 Consequently, their laws make lawsuits much less frequent.